tcpalmer/nina-scheduler/index.md

 # Target Scheduler Plugin

+{: .note }
+If you arrived here looking for documentation on the TS 5 beta, please see [this](adv-topics/ts5-beta.html).

 Automation for astrophotography means different things to different people.
 [NINA](https://nighttime-imaging.eu/) can certainly be scripted with the advanced sequencer to image multiple targets unattended over one or many nights.
 But the burden remains to periodically rework - or completely redo - a sequence to handle different conditions and targets.

 The Target Scheduler Plugin is designed to provide a higher level of automation than is typically achievable with NINA.
 Specifically, it maintains a database of imaging projects describing DSO targets and associated exposure plans.
 Based on various criteria and preferences, it can decide at any given time what project/target should be actively imaging.